ravenac95/readytowork/README.md

 ## Usage

-Download this repo. `cd` into the root directory. and do
+Download this repo, `cd` into the root directory, and do:

 ```
 $ make work